 - Having fun while being active is the key!
 Find activities that you enjoy and include your friends and family in the action.

-- Track your progress and earn recognition for being physically active by signing up for PALA+!
+- Track your progress and earn recognition for being physically active by starting to earn your PALA+!

 - Always consult your personal doctor before beginning any physical activity or exercise program.

 - Learn more about opportunities to be active and earn your PALA+ with I Can Do It, You Can Do It!